 Colgate people are committed to the highest standards of integrity and full conformance to the Company's Code of Conduct.
 It is our goal to ensure that our relationships with our suppliers and business partners reflect and support the same high ethical standards.
-Colgate's Third Party Code of Conduct sets the Company's expectations for suppliers and business partners in a number of critical areas, including labor practices and universal human rights, protecting the environment, health and safety, and ethical dealings.
+Colgate's Third Party Code of Conduct sets the Company's expectations for suppliers and business partners in a number of critical areas, including labor practices and universal human rights, protecting the environment, health and safety and ethical dealings.

-The Code is provided to suppliers and business partners, and Colgate's contracts and purchase orders typically require suppliers to abide by the Code's standards or suppliers' comparable code standards.
-These standards include applicable labor and equal employment laws as well as environmental, occupational health and safety regulations, and the Foreign Corrupt Practices Act and Anti-Bribery Policy.
+The Code is provided to suppliers and business partners, and Colgate's contracts and purchase orders typically require suppliers to abide by the Code's standards (or suppliers' comparable code standards), including applicable labor and equal employment laws as well as environmental, occupational health and safety regulations, and the Foreign Corrupt Practices Act and Anti-Bribery Policy.
 Certain suppliers are also required to acknowledge the Third Party Code's requirements via our online supplier portal.

-It is Colgate's policy not to work with any supplier or contractor known to utilize inhumane labor practices, including exploitation, physical punishment, abuse, involuntary servitude, or other forms of mistreatment.
+It is Colgate's policy not to work with any supplier or contractor known to utilize inhumane labor practices including exploitation, physical punishment, abuse, involuntary servitude or other forms of mistreatment.

 Suppliers are expected to apply the policy across their entire operations.
-In the event of non-compliance, Colgate will work with suppliers to create an action plan that includes reasonable time commitments to meet our requirements.
-Suppliers who are unable or unwilling to meet our time-bound requirements will be subject to non renewal or termination of contracts.
+In the event of non-compliance, Colgate will work with suppliers to create an action plan, with reasonable time commitments to meet our requirements.
+Suppliers who are unable or unwilling to meet our time-bound requirements will be subject to nonrenewal or termination of contracts.
 Colgate will continue to monitor and verify that our policies are being properly implemented.
-Our Third Party Code of Conduct was most recently updated in 2018 to reflect our commitment to the CGF Priority Industry Principles: Every worker should have freedom of movement, no worker should pay for a job, and no worker should be indebted or coerced to work.